ElhamAbdussalam/ElhamAbdussalam/README.md

 ### 👨‍💻 About Me

 - 🎓 Fresh graduate with a degree in Informatics Engineering
-- 💻 Full stack developer with experience in JavaScript, Node.js, React, and Express.js
+- 💻 Full stack developer with experience in the MERN Stack (MongoDB, Express.js, React, Node.js)
-- 🌐 Interested in cloud technologies and scalable web architectures
+- 🌐 Passionate about building dynamic, responsive, and scalable web applications
-- 📚 Constant learner, currently exploring advanced backend frameworks and API design
+- 📚 Lifelong learner, currently exploring advanced backend architecture, RESTful APIs, and deployment strategies
-- 🤝 Looking to collaborate on innovative projects that make an impact
+- 🤝 Eager to collaborate on impactful projects that solve real-world problems through technology

 ### 🛠️ Tech Stack